schofija/patient-monitoring/README.md

 The repository contains ROS 2 packages for patient detection.
 These packages are intended to be run on the remote PC.

+For the PMR Android application, go to: https://github.com/JetLiTheQT/pmrtest

 ### Requirements
 **Hardware:**
 + TurtleBot 3 Waffle